seun-OMJ/character-sheet/README.md

 Please view this short video of a partial implementation of the features below to give you an idea of what we’re asking for: https://www.loom.com/share/c8185dd2ac204d3e94fb851afe87cda3

 Styling is not important, so long as the JS functionality is present and usable.

+The 2 hours begins once you've read these instructions and run the application.

 ## What is a character sheet?